joe-cheem/joe-cheem.github.io/readme.md

 - HTML5
 - CSS3 (with CSS variables for easy theming and responsive design)
 - JavaScript (ES6+)
-- Web Audio API (for audio visualizer)
+- Web Audio API (for audio playback)

 ## Setup and Usage
 1. Ensure all music files are placed in the `music` folder